 You will write three essay exams.
 The third exam will ask you to write both an essay on the third unit as well as a cumulative essay on the course as a whole.
-Before exams, the class will review the material covered in that unit, discussing with what the major themes are and how the different topics discussed connect with each other.
 After receiving your exams back, you will see comments written in response.
-Knowing that it is the goal of each of you to do as well as you can in this class, I will try to help you primarily by pointing to areas in which you can improve, and hope that you accept this constructive criticism in the spirit in which it is given.
+Knowing that it is the goal of each of you to do as well as you can in this class, we will try to help you primarily by pointing to areas in which you can improve, and hope that you accept this constructive criticism in the spirit in which it is given.